tdiprima/threejs-testing/docs/problema/raycasting-for-apples.md

 `intersects` is an empty array.
 Is the parameter `scene.children` correct, when calling `intersectObjects`?

-It's possible that the `scene.children` array doesn't contain the objects you're trying to raycast against, which would result in an empty intersects array.
+<mark>It's possible that the `scene.children` array **doesn't contain the objects you're trying to raycast against,** which would result in an empty intersects array.</mark>

 When calling `intersectObjects`, the first argument should be an array of objects that you want to test for intersection.